-A Diet for Irritable Bowel Syndrome (IBS) With Constipation
+A Diet for IBS With Constipation (IBS-C)

-Fiber makes stool easier to pass in those with IBS.
-Too little of the roughage can make it hard to have a bowel movement.
-The ADA recommends 25 grams of fiber for women and 38 grams for men each day.
+Too little roughage in your diet can make it hard to have a bowel movement.
+The Academy of Nutrition and Dietetics recommends 25 grams of fiber for women and 38 grams for men each day.
 People over age 50 may need a little less fiber (21 grams for women and 30 grams for men).
-Fiber can be found in:

 - Whole-grain bread and cereals

 Don't shock your system with a sudden increase of fiber, though.
 Your body will need time to get used to it, so add a little each day.
 Too much at once may make you feel worse.